Research in the School

 To complete with a doctoral qualification you will be required to submit a thesis of approx 80,000 words and you will be required to attend a viva voce [oral examination] with an external and internal examiner to defend your thesis.

-Who should study for an MPhil or PhD?
+Who should study for PhD?

 The research degree is open to both full and part time candidates.
 The PhD is often a useful preparation for a career within academia or consultancy.